LorenYan98/LY.github.io/_portfolio/portfolio-1.md

 User input
 ---
-The code requires the user to input section properties and loading condition along the major and minor axis.
-Detailed explaination for each variable will be automatically displayed when the cursor points to it.
+The code requires the user to input section properties and loading conditions along the major and minor axis.
+Detailed explanation for each variable will be automatically displayed when the cursor points to it.

 <img src='/LY.github.io/images/designsc.png'>